Mesothelioma Prognosis Overview

 The top mesothelioma doctors treat their patients as individuals and will look at things like:

-- Mesothelioma Location: Doctors typically formulate a general prognosis first based on where the mesothelioma has formed.
-Of the three primary locations, pericardial has the worst prognosis while peritoneal has the best prognosis, with pleural falling in the middle.
+Doctors typically formulate a general prognosis first based on where the mesothelioma has formed.
+Of the 3 primary locations, peritoneal has the best prognosis while peritoneal has the worst prognosis, with pleural falling in the middle.

-- Mesothelioma Stage: At this time, only pleural mesothelioma has an official staging system.
+At this time, only pleural mesothelioma has an official staging system.
 In staging, doctors use imaging tests and other tools to determine how far the mesothelioma has spread.
-In general, the farther it has spread to distant sites, the worse the mesothelioma prognosis.
+The farther it has spread to distant sites, the worse the mesothelioma prognosis.

-- Cell Type: Thanks to researchers’ continued dedication to mesothelioma, we now know that there are three categories of mesothelioma cell types (different cell types have different behaviors).
+Thanks to researchers’ continued dedication to mesothelioma, we now know that there are 3 categories of mesothelioma cell types (different cell types have different behaviors).
 With this information, doctors can determine how rapidly the mesothelioma will spread.

 - Epithelioid cell type spreads the slowest